honzi/OS/README.md

 A custom OS, probably maybe written in NASM assembly for x86 PCs.

-On linux, you can set it up by running linux-buildosimg.sh:
+On Linux, you can set it up by running linux-buildosimg.sh:

     sh linux-buildosimg.sh